Scaling behavior of the thermopower of the archetypical heavy-fermion metal $\rm{YbRh_2Si_2}$: Schematic phase diagram

-Fig.~\ref{fig5} (b) displays our constructed schematic $T-B$ phase diagram for $\rm{YbRh_2Si_2}$.
-Clearly, on the basis of this phase diagram, the behavior of $S_N(T,B)$, considered as a function of the dimensionless variable $T_N$ or $B_N$, is almost universal.
-Indeed, as seen from Figs. \ref{fig1} (a), (b), \ref{fig3} (a), (b), and \ref{fig6}, all the data, extracted from measurements on $\rm YbRh_2Si_2$ and $\rm [BiBa_{0.66}K_{0.36}O_{2}]CoO_{2}$, collapse on the single scaling curve.
-As seen from Figs.~\ref{fig1} (a) and \ref{fig3} (b), at $T_N<1$, $(S/T)_N$ tends to become constant, implying that $S$ exhibits LFL behavior.
+Now we are in position to construct the $T-B$ phase diagram of the archetypical HF metal $\rm{YbRh_2Si_2}$.
+Fig.~\ref{fig5b} displays our constructed schematic $T-B$ phase diagram for $\rm{YbRh_2Si_2}$.
+In Fig.~\ref{fig5b}, the NFL region, formed by the FC state, is characterized by the entropy excess $S_{0}$ given by Eq.~\eqref{S*}, and labeled by FC.
+As shown by the solid curve denoted by $T_{NL}(B)$, at $B<B_{c0}$ and $T<T_{NL}(B)$ the system is in its AF state, and exhibits the LFL behavior \cite{shall}.
+The tricritical point $T_{\rm cr}$ at which the AF phase transition becomes of the first order, is indicated by the arrow.
+At that transition the thermopower experiences the jump $\rm Jump_2$ shown in Fig. \ref{fig2}, and changes its sign, becoming $S/T>0$, for the hole states shown in Fig. \ref{fig5a} vanish at $T<T_{\rm cr}$.
+At $T>T_{\rm cr}$ the AF transition of the second order, at which the thermopower experiences $\rm Jump_1$, see Fig. \ref{fig2}.
+While in the NFL region $S/T>0$, as it is shown in the phase diagram \ref{fig5b}.
+Clearly, on the basis of the phase diagram \ref{fig5b}, outside the area of the AF phase transition, the behavior of $S_N=M^*_N$, considered as a function of the dimensionless variable $T_N$ or $B_N$, is almost universal.
+Indeed, as seen from Figs. \ref{fig1} (a), (b), \ref{fig3} (a), (b), and \ref{fig6}, all the data, extracted from measurements on $\rm YbRh_2Si_2$, $\beta$-${\rm YbAlB_4}$, and $\rm [BiBa_{0.66}K_{0.36}O_{2}]CoO_{2}$, collapse on the single scaling curve shown in Fig. \ref{fig1} (a).
+As seen from Figs.~\ref{fig1} (a) and \ref{fig3} (b), at $T_N<1$, $(S/T)_N$ tends to become constant, implying that $S/T$ exhibits LFL behavior.
 However, at $T_N\simeq 1$ the system enters the narrow crossover region, while at growing temperatures, NFL behavior prevails.

-We now show that the observed scaling behavior of $(S/T)_N$ is universal by analyzing experimental data on the thermopower for the strongly correlated layered cobalt oxide $\rm [BiBa_{0.66}K_{0.36}O_{2}]CoO_{2}$ \cite{limel}.
-By plotting $(S/T)_N$ as a function of $T_N$ in Fig. \ref{fig6}, the universal scaling behavior and the three regimes are seen to be in a complete agreement with the reported overall behavior in both Figs. \ref{fig1} (a), (b), and Figs. \ref{fig3} (a), (b) as well.